Create and edit a reconstruction

 Tile size

-You can define the tiling scheme for your raster and point cloud products when creating the reconstruction.
+You can define the tiling scheme for raster and point cloud products when creating the reconstruction.
 You can specify the output raster pixel size, tile size, and tiling origin settings.
-This means results can meet desired specifications without the need for additional postprocessing operations.
+This means results can meet necessary specifications without additional postprocessing operations.

 An important factor to consider when specifying manual tile size is that it can lead to lower performance or require more hardware resources to generate.